BrianHudson91/Bike-Share-Analysis/Bicycle_Analysis.md

 The trend so far is members tend to ride consistentaly through out the week, potentially for work/commuting.
-The Casual riders drop off heavily during the week but more than double during the weekend - more extracirricular or for hobbyist.
+The Casual riders drop off heavily during the week but more than double during the weekend - recreational use.

 # Share